ivan-markov-666/selenium-custom-java-frame/README.md

 # Getting Started
 Please follow the steps to set up the project:
 ### Installation requirements:
-1. Install JDK9.
+1. Install JDK version 9 or higher.
-2. Set up environment variables of Java 9.
+2. Set up environment variables for Java.
-3. Install Java IDE by your choise.
+3. Install IDE that supports JAVA by your choise.
 4. Add TestNG to your IDE.
 5. Download the last version of chromedriver.exe, geckodriver.exe etc.
 6. Download and install Chrome and Firefox browsers and make sure that you start them once after the installation.
 7. Clone the repository.
 8. Put downloaded WebDrivers from step 5 inside the "drivers" folder at the project's root.
+9. Add the "drivers" folder from the project's root to the "PATH" environment variables.
+10. Restart the IDE.
-9. Open the automation framework by your IDE.
+11. Open the automation framework by your IDE.
-10. Read the readme.rd file to understand how to use the framework.
+12. Read the readme.rd file to understand how to use the framework.
-11. Enjoy and automate with pleasure!
+13. Enjoy and automate with pleasure!

 ###	Software dependencies
 The dependencies will be downloaded automatically by Maven.